Foundation Jump Training

 Duration: You will have access to the class for 6 months

-This is a Group Class.
-It is part of the jumping program outlined in the book Mastering Jumping Skills (MJS).
+This class is part of the jumping program outlined in the book Mastering Jumping Skills (MJS).
 Foundation Jump Training covers material equivalent to that found in MJS Chapter 5.

 The goal for early jump training is to lay a solid foundation while maintaining consistency with the body language you will use later to cue your dog on course.
 In this course a clicker and treats will be used to shape your dog’s initial jumping efforts which are the foundation of all future jumping skills.